Russian-Swedish War 1590 — 1595

 Truce and Tyavzinsky peace treaty

-20 January 1593, Sweden and the Russian kingdom concluded a truce for two years.
-But the Swedes violated it, continuing attacks on Russian border lands.
-So, in March 1594, the Swedish detachment invaded the Novgorod lands, and in April in the Lop volosts.
-Moscow at that time was striving for peace (the threat of the entry into war of the Commonwealth arose, King Johan died, and the Swedish throne was taken by the King of Poland and the Grand Duke of Lithuania Sigismund III), therefore she did not organize any response.
+On January 20, 1593, Sweden and the Russian Empire concluded a two-year truce.
+But the Swedes violated it, continuing attacks on the bordering Russian lands.
+Thus, in March 1594, a Swedish detachment invaded the Novgorod lands, and in April, the Lappish volosts.
+At that time, Moscow was striving for peace (the threat of the Polish-Lithuanian Commonwealth entering the war arose, King Johan died, and the Swedish throne was taken by the Polish King and Grand Duke of Lithuania Sigismund III), so it did not organize retaliatory actions.

-Negotiations on the conclusion of a peace treaty began in the village of Tyavzino near Narva.
-The Russian state was represented by the Okolnichy and the governor of Kaluga, Ivan Turenin, the steward and the governor of Elatom Estafiy (Ostafiy) Pushkin, clerks Grigory Klobukov and Posnik Lodygin.
-They had clear instructions - to insist on making peace, provided the Swedes returned Narva and Korela (Kexholm).
-In the extreme case, the Russian ambassadors were allowed to offer the Swedish side up to 50 thousand Hungarian gold ducats as compensation for Narva.
-Sweden was represented by royal councilors Sten Baner, Christer Claesson; the governor of Estland Boje; Commander Narva Arved Stolarm, as well as Secretaries Niklas Rask and Hans Crank.
-The Swedes agreed to give only Korela, and even then for the fantastic amount at that time - 400 thousand rubles.
-Negotiations dragged on, went slowly.
+In the village of Tyavzino near Narva, negotiations on concluding a peace treaty began.
+The Russian state was represented by the okolnichy and viceroy of Kaluga Ivan Turenin, the stolnik and viceroy of Elatom Estafiy (Ostafiy) Pushkin, and the clerks Grigory Klobukov and Posnik Lodygin.
+They had clear instructions – to insist on concluding peace on the condition that the Swedes return Narva and Korela (Kexholm).
+As a last resort, the Russian ambassadors were allowed to offer the Swedish side up to 50 thousand Hungarian gold ducats as compensation for Narva.
+Sweden was represented by the royal advisers Sten Baner and Christer Claesson; the viceroy of Estland Boye; the commandant of Narva Arved Stålarm, as well as the secretaries Niklas Rask and Hans Krank.
+The Swedes were willing to cede only Korela, and even then for a fantastic sum at that time – 400 thousand rubles.
+The negotiations dragged on and proceeded slowly.

 Only 18 of May 1595 was signed by Tyavzinsky peace treaty, the “eternal peace” between Russia and Sweden.
 The Russian state recognized the right of Sweden to the Estland principality together with a number of fortresses - Revel, Narva, Wesenberg, Nyslott and others.
 Sweden was ceded part of Karelia - land to the Top-lake and Vyg-lake.
 Swedish ambassadors agreed to transfer the Korela fortress (Kexholm) with the adjacent territory to Russia.
 The Swedes also conceded cities taken by Russian troops during the 1590 campaign of the year - Yam, Koporye, Ivangorod.
 The Swedish side recognized the city of Oreshek and Ladoga for Russia.
 The Swedes pledged not to attack the Russian border lands.
 In turn, Moscow pledged not to start a war against the Swedish possessions.
 Both sides agreed to exchange all prisoners, without ransom.

 In general, although Russia returned a number of Russian territories, the task was not completed in full.
-Russia officially had to admit Sweden to the province of Ostrobothnia.
-Merchants from other countries were allowed to trade with the Russians only through the Swedish cities of Vyborg and Revel, Russia could not establish maritime harbors, trade through Ivangorod - trade could only be conducted from the Narva side, but not the Ivangorod side.
-This violated the economic and strategic interests of Russia.
+Russia had to officially recognize the province of Ostrobothnia as belonging to Sweden.
+Merchants from other countries were allowed to trade with the Russians only through the Swedish cities of Vyborg and Reval, Russia could not establish sea ports, conduct trade through Ivangorod - trade could only be conducted from the Narva side, but not the Ivangorod side.
+This violated Russia's economic and strategic interests.

 2 comments